A nuclear reactor physics engineer by training, Victor has solid experience in the design and deployment of digital engineering tools.

 The development of bridges, interconnections and common use cases that allow to build efficiently a hub to handle the functions traditionally attached to the BIM world on the one hand and the PLM world on the other, thus appears to be unavoidable, particularly within the context of the nuclear industry.

 However, this BIM/PLM convergence approach should not be limited to that.
-It must include several other projects, tools and actions that share, with the convergence approach, their applicability to real situations, the support that they provide for optimum asset management actions, and their use for IT and digital tools.
+It must include several other projects, tools and actions that share.
+Indeed, other approaches apply to the same engineering and asset design work, aim to provide support for an optimised asset management approach, and use IT and digital tools (for example, project or programme management software).
 This means building an asset management hub around a BIM/PLM convergence.
 The hub should include the necessary bricks for the identified use cases, for which interactions will be encoded by a purpose-designed data model, an Asset Information Hub.
 More precisely, the Asset Information Hub involves an approach comprising three phases:

 Within this context, the Asset Information Hub is naturally based on a set of existing or specifiable software and digital bricks including BIM and PLM, which is the reason for the convergence need expressed above.
 More specific engineering softwares, fluids or lighting modelling softwares, project management, etc. can also be added to this inventory.